-MANAGEMENT FEES: Pursuant to the Investment Management Agreement, for each Fund, the Investment Manager shall be entitled to receive an investment management fee out of the assets of the Fund for its services, which shall accrue on each Dealing Day and be payable monthly in arrears (the "Investment Management Fees").
-The Company shall also be responsible for the prompt payment or reimbursement to the Investment Manager of any commissions, transfer fees, registration fees, taxes and similar liabilities, costs and out-of-pocket expenses properly payable or incurred by the Investment Manager.
-Pursuant to the Master Distribution Agreement between the Company and LMIS, LMIS shall be entitled to receive a distribution fee out of the assets of the relevant Fund for its services as the Distributor of the Funds.
+MANAGEMENT FEES: Pursuant to the Management Agreement, for each Fund, the Manager shall be entitled to receive a management fee out of the assets of the Fund for its investment management and distribution services, which shall accrue on each Dealing Day and be payable monthly in arrears (the "Management Fees").
+Pursuant to the Management Agreement, the Manager shall also be entitled to receive a shareholder servicing fee for its shareholder services as set out below under "Shareholder Servicing Fees."
+The Company shall also be responsible for the prompt payment or reimbursement to the Manager of any commissions, transfer fees, registration fees, taxes and similar liabilities, costs and out-of-pocket expenses properly payable or incurred by the Manager.

-In the Fund Summaries herein, the Investment Management Fees and Distribution Fees are referred to collectively as the "Management Fees".
-The Fund Summaries indicate the maximum Management Fee for each Share Class (expressed as a percentage of the relevant Fund's NAV attributable to such Class).
+The Fund Summaries indicate the maximum Management Fees and Shareholder Servicing Fee for each Share Class (expressed as a percentage of the relevant Fund's NAV attributable to such Class).
 There are no Management Fees payable by the Funds with respect to the LM Share Classes.
-Investors in the LM Share Classes may include clients of the Investment Manager, the Sub-Investment Manager or their affiliates, and the Investment Manager and/or Sub-Investment Manager may receive, directly or indirectly, compensation outside of the Funds from those investors with respect to the assets invested in the LM Share Classes.
+Investors in the LM Share Classes may include clients of the Manager, the Investment Manager, the Sub-Investment Manager or their affiliates, and the Manager, Investment Manager and/or Sub-Investment Manager may receive, directly or indirectly, compensation outside of the Funds from those investors with respect to the assets invested in the LM Share Classes.

-compensation of sub-investment Managers and Distributors: The Investment Manager shall be responsible for paying the fees and out-of-pocket expenses of any Sub-Investment Managers it has appointed out of its own investment management fee.
-LMIS has entered into a Distribution Agreement with LMI Europe under which LMIS has delegated to LMI Europe certain responsibilities associated with marketing and distributing the Funds.
-LMIS shall pay to LMI Europe a portion of its distribution fee as agreed between the parties from time to time.
-Additionally, LMI Europe has entered into separate Distribution Agreements with LMAMHK and Legg Mason Asset Management Singapore Pte.
-Limited under which LMI Europe has delegated to these Distributors certain responsibilities associated with marketing and distributing each of the Funds.
-LMI Europe shall pay to these Distributors a portion of its distribution fee as agreed between the parties from time to time.
-With respect to Taiwan, there is a tri-party distribution agreement between Legg Mason Investments (Taiwan) Limited, LMI Europe and ClearBridge, LLC.
-In accordance with Taiwanese law, this agreement is entitled a master agent agreement, pursuant to which Legg Mason Investments (Taiwan) Limited acts as the master agent of the Funds in Taiwan.
-Under the tri-party agreement, LMI Taiwan shall be entitled to such compensation from LMI Europe and ClearBridge, LLC out of their Investment Management Fees and/or distribution fees, as applicable, as agreed between the parties from time to time.
-The delegated functions in the master agent agreement do not include the provision of investment management services by LMI Europe or ClearBridge, LLC to the Funds, but are limited to marketing and distribution services provided to the Funds and the Company.
+COMPENSATION OF INVESTMENT MANAGERS AND SUB-INVESTMENT MANAGERS: Pursuant to each Investment Management Agreement, each Investment Manager is entitled to receive an investment management fee from the Manager and each Investment Manager is responsible for paying the fees and out-of-pocket expenses of any Sub-Investment Managers it has appointed out of its own investment management fee.

+COMPENSATION OF DISTRIBUTORS: The Manager and the Company have entered into a Master Distribution Agreement with the Master Distributor under which the Manager has delegated to the Master Distributor certain responsibilities associated with marketing and distributing the Funds.
+The Manager shall pay the Master Distributor a portion of its Management Fee as agreed between the parties from time to time.
+The Master Distributor has entered into separate Distribution Agreements with LMAMHK and Legg Mason Asset Management Singapore Pte.
+Limited and a master agent agreement with Franklin Templeton Securities Investment Consulting (SinoAm) Inc under which the Master Distributor has delegated to these Distributors certain responsibilities associated with marketing and distributing each of the Funds.
+The Master Distributor shall pay to these Distributors a portion of its distribution fee as agreed between the parties from time to time.
+The Master Distributor and the Funds.
+The Master Distributor shall pay to these Distributors a portion of its distribution fee as agreed between the parties from time to time.
+The Manager has also appointed FT Luxembourg as an additional Distributor.